 The Treasurer claimed that the legislators and advocacy groups do not have standing to maintain suit.
 Specifically, while the Treasurer admits that Const 1963, art 4, § 31 entitles "the Legislature . . . to revenue estimates" that "does not mean that a permanent tax rate is mandated."
-Defendant's Motion at 9.17 According to the Treasurer, the legislators and advocacy groups' remedy "is the legislative process, not the courts."
-Id. at 10.
+Defendant's Motion at 9.
+16 According to the Treasurer, the legislators and advocacy groups' remedy "is the legislative process, not the courts."
+Id.

-More specifically, it was claimed that: (1) legislators do not have a right to a "precise" revenue estimate and are presenting a "generalized grievance" and therefore cannot meet the standing test; (2) the advocacy groups' claim fails for the same reasons.
-Id. at 11-15.
+More specifically, it was claimed that: (1) legislators do not have a right to a "precise" revenue estimate and are presenting a "generalized grievance" and therefore cannot meet the standing test; (2) the advocacy group claim fails for the same reasons.

-In League of Women Voters v Secretary of State, 506 Mich 561 (2020), the Michigan Supreme Court set out the current standing test:
+In League of Women Voters v Secretary of State, 506 Mich 561 (2020), this Court set out the current standing test: